 For this article, I explored the module devoted to the Analysis/Solution Mindset.
 The “what not to do” video showed a man and a woman in an office breakroom trying to make a pot of coffee.
 They both stood there lamenting the fact that they couldn’t figure out how to make coffee, without ever doing any simple problem solving, such as checking to see if the coffeepot was plugged in or turned on.
 The video was about three minutes long, and it did a good job of pointing out what not to in order to be a problem solver.
 Included with the lesson were some guided questions to go along with the video, and some tips for reframing a problem in order to find a solution.

 There were two assessment videos, which were also about three minutes in length.
 The first one depicted a scenario that might occur at a parent teacher conference and the second one showed some utility workers discussing a problem.
 The best option for each situation showed the people in the video discussing different ways to solve the problem and also ways to test out ideas before deciding on the best solution.

 So how exactly does this relate to ACES and the TIF?

 While the 21st Century Skills Resources provide some useful lessons for teaching these essential competencies, they would work best as a complement, and not a replacement to ACES/TIF.
 They don’t contain very many of the skills related to Developing a Future Pathway, for example, and they also don’t focus on Learning Strategies.
-On the other hand, there is strong alignment with the Effective Communication and Critical Thinking categories, which is where you will find links to these New World of Work resources from the ACES Resource Library.
+On the other hand, there is strong alignment with the Effective Communication and Critical Thinking categories.